fbielejec/ace-demo/README.md

 (start-figwheel)
 ```

-Figwheel will automatically push cljs changes to the browser.

 Wait a bit, then browse to [http://localhost:8080](http://localhost:8080).
+Figwheel will automatically push code changes to the browser.